aliescont/Visualisation-Flights/README.md

 One of the issues found on this first version was that there are several airports located closer to each other and some bubbles were overlapping.
 In order to solve this, I used zoom function to have a better look of these cases and sort values of nested data to prevent that bigger bubbles were above smaller ones.

 ### Feedback

-I share first version to a friend and received following feedback
+#### First review
 - About the bar chart, I would make more explicit that represents the total of delayed flights by month, perhaps it would be enough adding the word "total" to the title.
 I would also add the name of the months on the x axis.
 - On the map view, I think I would use the airport's name instead of the acronym for the tooltip.

+#### Second review
-Another review I got mentioned that explanatory text describing each image (map and bar chart) should be pointed closer and no as main paragrah because it's not clear that map shows sum of delayed flight each year and bar chart shows information on monthly basis.
+Another review I got mentioned that explanatory text describing each image (map and bar chart) should be pointed closer to map and bar chart and no as main paragrah because it's not clear that map shows sum of delayed flight each year and bar chart shows information on monthly basis.

-#### 3rd review
+#### Third review
-What do you notice in the visualization?
+- What do you notice in the visualization?
 That every time you clicked the years the data both from the graphic and the map changed, also on mouse over in the points of the map you can get more information by placing the mouse on top of the points in the map

-What questions do you have about the data?
+- What questions do you have about the data?
 I don't know if the Delay is an average of hours delayed or the total

-What relationships do you notice?
+- What relationships do you notice?
 That from 2011 on september and october are low months untill 2014

-What do you think is the main takeaway from this visualization?
+- What do you think is the main takeaway from this visualization?
-That you can establish a correlation between high seasons (summer vacations) and low seasons (near september after 9/11 attacks), and also the Atlanta and chicago airport have the more flights and the more delays ^_^
+That you can establish a correlation between high seasons (summer vacations) and low seasons (near september after 9/11 attacks), and also the Atlanta and chicago airport have the more flights and the more delays.

-Is there something you don’t understand in the graphic?
+- Is there something you don’t understand in the graphic?
 Nope

 ### References